LLM Program Optimization via Retrieval Augmented Search: Experiments

-We summarize results for \textsc{Aegis} and RAS in Table~\ref{tab:edit_distance}, including results for the ``no context'' ablations of each approach.
+\textbf{Interpretability.} A key motivation for \textsc{Aegis} is that it should provide greater interpretability by making smaller edits.
+We consider two metrics.
+Our main metric is the character-level edit distance of pairs of programs $(p_i,p_{i+1})$ encountered as part of the search process, with lower edit distances indicating more incremental changes; we consider the edit distance averaged across all pairs of programs and across all programs in the test set.
+We summarize results for \textsc{Aegis} and RAS in Table~\ref{tab:edit_distance} in Appendix~\ref{sec:meaneditdistance}, including results for the ``no contextual'' ablations of each approach.
 As can be seen, \textsc{Aegis} significantly reduces mean edit distance in both cases.
-Furthermore, in Figure~\ref{fig:beamsearch}, we show how the mean edit distance changes across steps.
-As can be seen, \textsc{Aegis} significantly reduces mean edit distance in the first step, from about 500 to 350.
-These results suggest that RAS is performing significant optimizations in the first step, and the subsequent steps have smaller edit distance simply because the optimizations are more incremental.
-Even a single uninterpretable step can make the entire sequence less interpretable, so these results further emphasize the effectiveness of our approach.
+Furthermore, in Figure~\ref{fig:beamsearch} in Appendix~\ref{app:beam_search_analysis}, we show how the mean edit distance changes across steps. \textsc{Aegis} significantly reduces mean edit distance in the first step, from about 500-600 to 250-400.
+These results suggest that RAS is performing significant optimizations in the first step, and the subsequent steps have smaller edit distance since the optimizations are more incremental.